ke177409/Kara-Evans/Projects/SNAP-Policies-and-Participation.md

 * Developing a reliable time series model to forecast the proportions of recipient groups and their recertification periods could promote policies that better accommodate the predominant SNAP recipient groups.

 * Augmenting the database with subsequent years' data would enhance the relevance and currency of the insights derived from the analysis.

-## Data
-This dashboard uses data from the U.S. Department of Agriculture's (USDA) Economic Research Service (ERS) SNAP Policy Database.
-This database identifies when certain policies are in effect for each state and the proportions of different SNAP recipient groups.
-Policy information is obtained from the USDA's Food Nutrition Service (FNS) surveys, policy research organizations, state policy manuals, and news articles.
-Data collection spans from January 1996 to December 2016 across all 50 states and the District of Columbia.
-However, some policy details for 2015 and 2016 were unavailable at the time of collection.

-The USDA ERS Food Environment Atlas is a collection of data from a variety of sources that identify factors that may influence food choices and diet quality.
-Percentages of the eligible population participating in SNAP were calculated using estimates of SNAP participants divided by the number of people eligible to participate.
-Estimates of eligible populations were drawn from the Current Population Survey Annual Social and Economic Supplement and estimates of participants were drawn from SNAP administrative data.
-A regression model predicted participation rates using data from the American Community Survey, tax returns, population estimates, and administrative records.
-Different data sources produced different population estimates resulting in some states having predicted rates of 100%, but this should not be interpreted as 100% participation.
-However, states with significantly high or low estimated rates have consistent estimates.

-## Data Cleaning & Transformation
-Summary of changes and modifications:
-* Omitted irrelevant columns "state_pc" and "state_fips".
-* Generated dictionaries to assign accurate data types and standardized column names for consistency and clarity.
-* Separated year and month values into separate columns for better data organization.
-* Checked for mixed data types, missing data, and duplicate entries.
-* Defined missing values as time points when policy data was not available at time of data collection.
-* Utilized "loc()" function in Python to create categorical columns, such as:
-  * "EBT category" to define different percentage levels of benefits allocated through electronic benefit transfers (EBT).
-  * "Fingerprint requirement" to identify states with certain fingerprint requirements.

-## Purpose & Context
-I independently sourced relevant and reliable datasets to educate the general public and policy makers about SNAP.
-Advanced exploratory analysis techniques were used to gain a deeper understanding of the differences in participation and policies over time.
-An interactive dashboard was created to easily convey the complexity in the data.

 ## The Learning Experience
 A choropleth map was generated to illustrate the average distribution of reported call centers across the United States.
 The legend denotes 0 as no call center, 1 as call center present, and 2 as call center situated in specific parts of a state.
 Unfortunately, the map's effectiveness in this analysis was limited due to the inability to appropriately adjust the color scale.